nelson-wpwang/accessors/server/ACCESSOR_IR.md

 information.
 The JSON file includes the original accessor under a `code` key.
 This document specifies the JSON format.

+Additionally, this document defines an isomorphic transfrom from this JSON format to an XML format for cases where XML is easier for the recipient to process.

 The basic format is:

 ```json